 For more information, click on a topic from the menu

 Allergies in pets can cause terrible misery and discomfort for them.
 The two main types of allergy in pets include inhalation and food allergy.
 Food allergy can start in pets when they are just a few months old.
-It may present as itchy ears, feet or personal area.
+It may present as itchy ears, feet or perineum (area under the tail).
 In cats facial itching and hair loss are also signs.
 Feeding hypoallergenic food and treats may help to eliminate food allergies.
 Make certain the food you choose is AAFCO approved.
 This approval means that the food will have all the nutrients necessary for good health.
-Inhalation allergy is a type of allergy that usually begins in patients over one ur of age.
-It may present as itchy ears, feet and perinatal area, as well as areas where hair is pulled out in certain areas of the body.
+Inhalation allergy is a type of allergy that usually begins in patients over one year of age.
+It may present as itchy ears, feet and perineum, as well as areas where hair is pulled out in certain areas of the body.
 There are many choices on how to treat inhalation allergies.
 It is difficult to keep pets away from inhaled allergens as they are airborne particles that can be inside our homes as well as outdoors.
 With proper treatment pets can be made more comfortable.